Mainly responsible for the collection and analyst of specimens, Medical Lab Technicians (MLTs) play a vital role in the healthcare process.

 - Immunology– An immunology test is related to your immune system.
 This test can be used to detect allergies or diseases which may be attacking your immune system.

 Blood transfusions have helped to save numerous lives.
 Doctors and nurses often rely on MLTs in emergency situations to match the patient’s blood type to a donor.
 This ensures safe transfusion and helps to save a life.

 Medical lab technician responsibilities are primarily in a lab, and although not always a visible role.
 In spite of their behind the scene role, a medical laboratory technician is vital in helping patients to live their healthiest lives!

 If a career as an MLT excites you, gain the job-ready skills you need to succeed, in 31 weeks!
-Get free information on how you can transform your future at BizTech College.
+Check our MLT program and get free information on how you can transform your future at BizTech College.
 Our students gain hands-on, situational training, supervised by qualified medical lab professionals, in a real-world, clinical setting helping them ace medical lab technician responsibilities on the job.